-- (d) One foreign language course at the University level.
-French is recommended.

-- (e) Two courses in Accounting.

-- (f) Two courses in Economics.

 - (g) One course in Commercial Law.

 - (h) One course in Mathematics.

 - 3. A major concentration to the amount of not fewer than five courses in one subject.
 Of these, a minimum of not fewer than three courses must be advanced (300) courses.
 In addition, two supporting courses to be determined by the director of the concentration are required.